 Ormers may only be exported from the island when they are fresh, and then only on the days that ormer fishing is authorised.

-A bag limit of one fish per day is in place from 1 April to 31 October.
+A bag limit of two fish per day is in place from 1 March to 30 November.
 Catch and release only at all other times.

 Recreational bass angling daily recording form

 Bass fishing is regulated by licence conditions.
 Targeted bass fishing is restricted to a small number of Jersey licensed vessels with a Jersey Bass Permit.